rayyan35p/tp/docs/UserGuide.md

 * otherwise it will have no assignee, and `assignT` can be used after that to assign it to an employee.
 * The index(es) **must be positive integers** 1, 2, 3,...
 * The deadline must be in the format `dd-MM-yyyy HHmm`.
 For example, `11-10-2023 2359` refers to 11th October 2023, 11.59pm.
+* It is possible for the deadline of the task to be after the deadline of the project.
+There are currently no warnings for such an input so please be careful while inputting your deadline dates.

 Examples:
 * `listP` followed by `addT pr/1 n/Website d/11-10-2023 2359` adds a task named `Website` with deadline `11-10-2023 2359` to the 1st project.